robinmoon2/AI_Application_HY/README.md

 ### Predicting the winner and the victory status using the opening feature

-We wanted to go much further in the prediction of the outcome of a game chess and wanted to predict the victory status (mate, out of time, resign) in addition of the winner.
+We aimed to dig deeper into predicting the outcome of a chess game by not only determining the winner but also predicting the victory status (checkmate, out of time, resignation).

 To predict the winner and victory status with the opening feature we tried four strategies in order to see which one had the best accuracy.
 To do the prediction we used at must 5 out of 16 features : the number of turns in the game, the players ratings, the opening code used and the number of play of this opening.
 We chose the Random Forest algorithm because it is the best supervised classification algorithm in our opinion.
 The first three strategies were the following :